Belize District: Demographics

+Ethnicity

 Population and housing

 2010 Population and Housing Census has Belize district's total population as 89,247 residents, of this 43,980 are males and 45,267 are females.
 The total number of households is 27,161 and the average household size is 3.3.

 Political divisions

 Politically, Belize District contains 13 constituencies according to the Elections and Boundaries Department.
 10 of these are in Belize City proper; the remainder are classified as rural.

 Belize City constituencies

 The 10 constituencies that fall within the city limits of Belize City are: Albert, Caribbean Shores, Collet, Fort George, Freetown, Lake Independence, Mesopotamia, Pickstock, Port Loyola, and Queen's Square.
 Both Leader of the Opposition Shyne Barrow (Mesopotamia) and former Leader of the Opposition Francis Fonseca (Freetown) represent Belize City constituencies.

 Belize Rural North

 Belize Rural North contains the northern half of mainland Belize District, including Maskall, Lucky Strike and villages in the Belize River Valley and along the Northern Highway, except for Ladyville and Lord's Bank.
 Its current representative is Marconi Leal of the People's United Party.